Melbourne Beyond 5 Million, Revisited

 The fears that were mooted then by the Committee are now widely voiced by the community and there is a sense of not keeping pace with our growth.

-With Melbourne having now reached a population of 5 million ahead of all predictions, having lost our 'Most Liveable City' mantle and facing elections both state and federal, we reflect on where Melbourne is at and how we can manage our future.
+With Melbourne having now reached a population of 5 million ahead of all predictions, having lost our ‘Most Liveable City’ mantle, we reflect on where Melbourne is at and how we can manage our future.

 Melbourne is a success story: it is an attractive city where people want to live and do business, but with this success comes ever-increasing challenges.
 While much has been done in the past eight years to plan for a bigger city and to invest in infrastructure, we are not keeping up.
 Marvellous Melbourne is at a tipping point, potentially threatening our prosperity and liveability.